David-Honisch/LC2Navigator2024/LC2Navigator2024/readme.md

 - Ant
 - MsBuild
 - ...

-- It may be various.
-Please, read the notes of the plugin or any development comments
+It may be vary.
+Please, read the notes of the plugin or any development comments.

 ## Supported os